At the beginning of every year, people make new year’s resolutions.

-People are making new years resolutions to start growing spiritually and are checking out churches to connect with.
+Some want to start growing spiritually and they will check out churches to connect with.

 Are you prepared for them?